 Donaldson's one-out homer in the second gave Oakland a 1-0 lead while seeming to rattle Maurer.
 After get Barton to fly into the second out of the inning, Maurer walked back-to-back batters on eight consecutive pitches.

 Maurer got out of that inning and eventually started throwing strikes, but the A's took him deep again when Barton hit a two-out, 3-2 pitch into the right-field seats for a 2-0 lead in the fourth.

 Jed Lowrie's two-out, RBI single in the fifth -- his third hit of the night -- gave Oakland a 3-0 lead.

-NOTES: Donaldson turned an ankle on an awkward slide in the top of the ninth inning but stayed in the game and said afterward that the injury should not affect his status for Sunday's game at Seattle. ...
-The Mariners juggled their rotation again to keep right-handers Felix Hernandez and Hisashi Iwakuma on their normal routines.
+NOTES: The Mariners juggled their rotation again to keep right-handers Felix Hernandez and Hisashi Iwakuma on their normal routines.
 This time, right-hander Aaron Harang will have a long wait between starts.
 He's scheduled to start Thursday's series finale at the New York Yankees, nine days after he last took the mound. ...
-Seattle will host Oakland again Sunday, then follow that with a travel day.
+Seattle will host Oakland again Sunday, then follow that up with a travel day.
 Monday will mark the Mariners' fourth day off since May 2. ...
 After Oakland's Adam Rosales struck out as a pinch hitter in Friday night's loss, the A's were hitting .057 (2 for 35) in pinch-hitting situations. ...
-Mariners center fielder Franklin Gutierrez (leg) won't go on the road trip this week but could do some running in Seattle as he continues to rehab on his latest stint on the disabled list, Wedge said.
+Mariners center fielder Franklin Gutierrez (leg) won't go on the road trip this week but could do some running in Seattle as he continues to rehab on his latest stint on the disabled list, manager Eric Wedge said Saturday.